-Arabic language was introduced as an official language of United Nations, due to the rising amount of countries joining, and mounting pressures from the 26 countries with Arabic as their official language.
+Arabic language was introduced as an official language of United Nations.
+It happened due to the rising amount of countries joining, and pressures from the 26 countries with Arabic as their official language.
 Even though the Arab state members were asked to foot the translation costs in the first three years of its official use, it was regarded as a welcome victory.

-One, like the other languages, with its own UN holiday (International Day of the Arabic Language) on December 18th – the day when the language was adopted.
+Arabic language has its own holiday (International Day of the Arabic Language) on December 18th – the day when the language was adopted.

 Learn Arabic Language: Significance of the Arab States

 On top of being part of the UN, many of Arab states have been partnered up since 1945 in the Arab League.
-With such countries as Egypt, Lebanon and Saudi Arabia, this powerful group speaking Arabic language make up roughly 6% of the world’s GDP (around $7.7 trillion).
+With such countries as Egypt, Lebanon and Saudi Arabia, this powerful group speaking Arabic language make up roughly 6% of the world’s GDP.
+That is around $7.7 trillion.
 This is mostly down to how rich with resources they are – with famously-large supplies of oil and natural gas reserves.